Sahar-Heu/shmsr/content/blog/the-font-book.md

 My own font book is a combination of free fonts and the purchased ones.
 I have selected the typefaces in my own collection based on my personal style, my current client or my next design approach.

-I should mention that I declutter my collection quite often, otherwise it will sooner or later grow out of control.
-I suggest you do the same.
+I should mention that I **declutter** my collection quite often, otherwise it will sooner or later grow out of control.
+I strongly suggest you do the same!

 Once that you have the basic file prepared then whenever you have new fonts to add, you can easily print the new pages and add it to the collection or once in a while discard a font that you probably are not going to use it anytime soon.